mawyss/scion/doc/protocols/scion-header.rst

 Path Type: EPIC-HP
 ==================
-The EPIC-HP (EPIC for Hidden Paths) header provides improved path authorization for the last link of the path.
+EPIC-HP (EPIC for Hidden Paths) provides improved path authorization for the last link of the path.
 For the SCION path type, an attacker that once observed or brute-forced the hop authenticators for some path can use them to send arbitrary traffic along this path.
 EPIC-HP solves this problem on the last link, which is particularly important for the security of hidden paths.

-The EPIC-HP header has the following structure:
-   - A *PacketTimestamp* field (8 bytes)
-   - The path header of the SCION path type, where one bit of the Path Meta Header is used to indicate whether the sender accepts SCION path type response packets.
-   - A 4-byte *PHVF* (Penultimate Hop Validation Field)  and a 4-byte *LHVF* (Last Hop Validation Field)

-The EPIC-HP header contains the full SCION path type header.
-The calculation of the hop field MAC is identical.
-This allows the destination host to directly send back **SCION path type** answer packets to the source.
-This can be done by extracting and reversing the SCION path type header contained in the EPIC-HP packet.

-This is allowed from a security perspective, because the SCION path type answer packets do not leak information that would allow unauthorized entities to use the hidden path.
-In particular, a SCION path type response packet only contains strictly less information than the previously received EPIC-HP packet, as the response packet does not include the PacketTimestamp, the PHVF, and the LHVF.

-If the sender is behind a hidden path itself, then it will not accept SCION path type packets, which means that the destination can not send back EPIC-HP packets.
-Therefore the sender can explicitly specify in the EPIC-HP packet whether it wants the receiver to respond with SCION path type response packets, or with EPIC-HP packets (assuming the receiver has the necessary authenticators to send on the hidden path to the sender).

-To protect the services behind the hidden path (only authorized entities should be able to access the services, downgrade to the SCION path type should be prevented, etc.), ASes need to be able to configure the border routers such that only certain Path Types are allowed (see `Configuration`_ section).

 ::

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+